alastairrushworth/inspectdf/README.md

 Overview
 --------

-`reporter` is a collection of functions for quickly summarising and comparing data frames.
-The package has two aims:
+`reporter` is collection of utilities for columnwise summary, comparison and visualisation of data frames.
+Functions are provided to report missingness, categorical levels, numeric distribution, correlation, column types and memory usage.

-+ to speed up repetitive exploratory tasks typically undertaken when a new data frame is encountered
+The package has three aims:
-+ to make it easier to compare data frames for differences and inconsistencies
++ to speed up repetitive checking and exploratory tasks for data frames + to make it easier to compare data frames for differences and inconsistencies

-Functions are provided to explore and compare column types, memory usage, missing values, distributions of categorical and numeric features, correlation and imbalance.
++ to support quick visualisation of data frames

 Installation
 ------------